kickstartcoding/cheatsheets/kickstart-backend/5-http.md

 -->

 Variable length arguments
-:   Can provide "catch-alls" for positional and named arguments.
+:   "Catch-alls" for positional or named args.

     ```python
     def do_all(*args, **kwargs):